 1245-07 MONITORING PROGRAM EFFECTIVENESS

 The program offices will monitor the implementation of training to identify any areas where performance can be improved.
-Staff use the Inspection Program Feedback Process to provide comments and recommendations on the content and effectiveness of the inspector qualification program outlined in this manual chapter.
+Staff should use the Inspection Program Feedback Process to provide comments and recommendations on the content and effectiveness of the inspector qualification program outlined in this manual chapter.
 The program offices will monitor program effectiveness by reviewing qualification board results, ROP feedback forms, and monitoring feedback from regional representatives on the 1245 curriculum committee at least annually.

 1245-08 PROGRAM REVISIONS